KhronosGroup/glTF/specification/2.0/README.md

 ### Samplers

 Samplers are stored in the `samplers` array of the asset.
 Each sampler specifies filter and wrapping options corresponding to the GL types.
-The following example defines a sampler with linear mag filtering, linear mipmap min filtering, and repeat wrapping in S and T.
+The following example defines a sampler with linear mag filtering, linear mipmap min filtering, and repeat wrapping in S (U) and T (V).

 ```json